yaswanth1701/Trajectory-Optimization/README.md

 # Trajectory-Optimization
 This repo contains trajectory-optimisation  on some basic systems (ex: pendulum,cartpole ,quadrotors and manipulators).
-Will  be implementing algorithms like finite horizon LQR, iLQR , AL-ilQR,Box DDP and DIRCOL
+Will  be implementing algorithms like finite horizon LQR, iLQR , AL-ilQR,Box DDP and DIRCOL.
 ### Algorithms  :
 - [X] Infinite horizon LQR: